 When an Assistance Animal must exit the living quarters to address biological needs, it must be under the control of the Partner at all times.
-Feces must be cleaned immediately and disposed of properly; this includes but is not limited to: the campus residence, the campus residence lounge, residence exterior and courtyards, hallways that are part of the residence facility, and common areas and grounds.
+Feces must be cleaned immediately and disposed of properly in outdoor bins; this includes but is not limited to: the campus residence, the campus residence lounge, residence exterior and courtyards, hallways that are part of the residence facility, and indoor/outdoor common areas and grounds.